PatchDenoiser: Parameter-efficient multi-scale patch learning and fusion denoiser for Low-dose CT imaging: Discussion

-Despite these advantages, PatchDenoiser also has certain limitations.
-The choice of patch size and the number of patch scales play a critical role in overall performance.
-Although patch sizes are not explicitly hard-coded and are instead determined adaptively based on image dimensions (e.g., by dividing the image size by fixed ratios), performance degradation is observed when very small patches are used.
-In addition, the selection of an appropriate depth for the Patch Feature Extractor (PFE) remains partially empirical, and further systematic investigation is required to fully optimize this design choice.
+Despite these advantages, PatchDenoiser has certain limitations.
+The choice of patch size and the number of patch scales significantly influence performance.
+Although patch dimensions are adaptively derived from the input resolution, performance degrades when excessively small patches are used, likely due to insufficient contextual coverage.
+Similarly, the depth of the Patch Feature Extractor remains partially empirically determined, and a more systematic study is required to optimize this component fully.

-Patch boundary artifacts may also arise during the feature fusion process.
-In this study, the proposed Patch Consolidator Module (PCM) was effective in mitigating such artifacts.
-However, patch fusion remains a challenging aspect of patch-based denoising architectures and warrants further research.
+In addition, patch boundary artifacts may arise during feature aggregation.
+In this work, the proposed Patch Consolidator Module effectively mitigates such effects; however, seamless patch integration remains a general challenge in patch-based architectures and warrants further investigation.

-Moreover, PatchDenoiser is most effective in scenarios where local contextual information dominates and long-range global dependencies are less critical.
-As a result, its applicability may be limited for tasks that require extensive global modeling.
-However, since medical image denoising is predominantly governed by local anatomical structures and textures, this architectural choice is well aligned with the intrinsic characteristics of the problem domain.
+Moreover, PatchDenoiser is most effective in scenarios where local anatomical structures dominate image formation, while long-range global dependencies are less critical.
+Consequently, its applicability may be limited for tasks requiring extensive global reasoning.
+Nevertheless, in medical image denoising, where local texture preservation and noise suppression are primary objectives, this design choice is well aligned with the problem domain's intrinsic characteristics.

-In the context of medical image denoising, PatchDenoiser offers a clear practical advantage.
-While large transformer- or GAN-based models may achieve marginally higher PSNR or SSIM values, their substantially increased architectural complexity and parameter counts often lead to diminishing performance returns.
-PatchDenoiser is also less sensitive to dataset size and variations, a limitation commonly observed in large-scale models, which can limit their robustness in clinical settings.
+From a practical perspective, PatchDenoiser offers clear advantages in clinical deployment.
+While transformer- and GAN-based methods may occasionally achieve marginal improvements in PSNR or SSIM, they typically incur significantly higher computational cost and model complexity, often leading to diminishing returns in real-world settings.
+Furthermore, such large-scale models are often more sensitive to training data size and distribution shifts, which may limit their robustness in clinical environments.

-Given that denoising typically functions as a preprocessing step within a broader clinical AI pipeline, lightweight and energy-efficient models are often preferable to ensure scalability and ease of deployment.
-From this perspective, PatchDenoiser offers a a good trade-off between denoising performance, computational efficiency, and robustness, making it well suited for practical clinical applications.
+Since denoising typically serves as a preprocessing step in broader medical imaging pipelines, lightweight and efficient architectures are particularly desirable.
+In this context, PatchDenoiser provides a balanced trade-off between reconstruction quality and computational efficiency, making it well suited for practical and scalable clinical applications.